JsonBoolCompact¶

 uint64_t hash() const;

-Computes the hash value of the boolean value by hashing the TRUE_NAN
+Computes the hash value of the boolean value by hashing the TRUE_NAN or FALSE_NAN bit representation.

 -